 Core Program Competencies

-- Define the principles of health equity, human rights and social justice, and apply these frameworks to public health challenges.
+- Analyze the history and principles of health equity, human rights, and social justice and apply to the discipline and practice of public health.

 - Appraise one’s own position, values, and biases, within the systems and structures that shape population health.

 - Employ skills of community organizing, mobilization, and participatory methods to engage community members in assessing and/or addressing community health issues.

 - Appraise public health as a vehicle for transformative change by analyzing an existing health equity initiative as a model of social innovation.

 - Apply epidemiological methods to the breadth of settings and situations in public health practice.